Start-Serverless/Site/web/src/content/blog/bedrock-with-sst.md

 ### Prerequisites

-We will need to meet the prequisites for SST, and requesting AWS access to Bedrock models
+We will need to meet the prerequisites for SST, and requesting AWS access to Bedrock models

 * Nodejs.
 16.6 or higher
 * npm 7